NoaVaturi/Trello-Full-Project/README.md

 | GitOps structure with ArgoCD | Implemented the App-of-Apps pattern with correct chart paths and automatic sync |
 | EKS authentication for GitHub Actions | Configured AWS credentials via GitHub Actions to interact with EKS and kubectl |
 | Terraform state management | Currently local; plan to migrate to S3 backend with DynamoDB locking |

 ---

-## 📚 Related Template Repos
-*(Coming soon – sanitized public versions of each module for learning use.)*

----